Celebrating Our Successes in 2019

 Thanks to the five physicians who volunteered to provide free sports physicals on June 5-6 to over 50 young people attending the Kids on Campus program at Kansas City, Kansas, Community College.
 The six-week summer program gives youth exposure to careers in health care, business and STEAM.
 Pictured: Kathryn Foos, MD; Edward Christiansen, MD.
 More …

+A man is giving a presentation in front of a screen that says mma.
 Thanks to the Missouri State Medical Association for presenting the August 27 “Medicine’s Muscle” program providing tips on legislative advocacy.
 Pictured, state representative and KCMS member Jonathan Patterson, MD, speaks as part of the program.
 More …

 Thank you to Mark Brady, MD, for his leadership as President in 2019.
 We look forward to another successful year in 2020 with President Betty Drees, MD!